HanetakaChou/hanetakachou.github.io/src/Mathematics/Analysis/1_Real_Analysis.md

 by the relationship between limit and closure
 \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Completeness / 24 Theorem

-The completeness involves metric and is undefined in the topology space
+The completeness involves **metric** and is undefined in the topology space
-Since homeomorphic is defined in the topology space, we can't infer the completeness by the homeomorphic
+The completeness is not a topological property // can't be propagated by the homeomorphic
+ProofWiki / Definition:Topological Property

 ### Compactness 紧性 / Sequentially Compactness 列紧性